CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a task
+1. User requests to add a task.
-2. User types `add TASK_NAME [START_TIME] [END_TIME] [TIMELEFT]`
-3. User is notified that the task got added<br>
+2. System notifies user that the task is added successfully and displays the newly added task.<br>
 Use case ends.

 **Extensions**

 2a.
 Task already exists

 > 2a1.
-The user is notified that the task already exists
+System displays feedback that the task already exists.

+2b.
+Invalid command format entered

+> 2b1.
+System notifies user that the command entered is invalid and correct usage of the command.

-#### Use case: SetComplete
+#### Use case: Complete

 **MSS**

+1. User requests to list tasks.
+2. System displays list of tasks.
-1. User requests to set a task as completed
+3. User requests to set a task in the list as complete.
-2. User types `setcomplete TASK_INDEX`
-3. User is notified that the task was marked as completed<br>
+4. System notifies user that the task is set as complete successfully.
 Use case ends.

 **Extensions**

 2a.
+Task was already set as complete.

-The task was already completed
+> 2a1.
+System notifies user that the task was already set as complete.

 2b.
-The task doesn't exist

-> 2a1.The user is notified that the task was already completed
+Specified task index is invalid

-> 2b1.The user is notified that the task was not found
+> 2b1.
+System notifies user that the task index provided is invalid.

 #### Use case: Delete